Set up the TypeScript SDK

 Let's now check if the SDK is set up correctly or not.
 Make sure that you have created an API Client as we mentioned previously before continuing.

-For the TypeScript SDK, use the following code example to create a file apiClient.js and place it in a folder called /impl.
+For the TypeScript SDK, create a file apiClient.js and place it in a folder called /impl.
+The following sections walk through each part of the file.

 import fetch from 'node-fetch';